Sitecore/Sitecore.Pathfinder/README.md

 ![Pathfinder](docs/img/VisualStudioOnline1.png)

-1. Add a Batch Script build task and set the Path to "scc.cmd".
+1. Add a Batch Script build task and set the Path to "scc.exe".
 2. *Optional:* Add a Visual Studio Build build task and set the Solution to **/*.sln.
 3. *Optional:* Add a Visual Studio Test build task and set the Test Assembly to your output assembly.